zhongmiao-org/ngx-puzzle/CONTRIBUTING.md

 If you have any questions or suggestions, feel free to reach out to us!

 We hope this contribution guide helps you get started and make meaningful contributions to the `ng-puzzle` project!

+### 9. Changelog
+- We maintain a CHANGELOG.md generated from Conventional Commits.
+- On each release (`npm run release`), the changelog is automatically updated by the `postrelease` script.
+- Before releasing, we validate the library builds successfully via `prerelease` (runs `npm run build`).
+If build fails, the release is aborted.
+- The CHANGELOG.md, README.md and LICENSE are copied into the published package during build, so users on npm can read them.
+- To update locally without releasing:
+  - Latest changes since last tag: `npm run changelog`
+  - Regenerate from entire history: `npm run changelog:all`
+- Commit message used by automation: `docs(changelog): update changelog` (validated by Commitlint).

+### 10. Release helper (interactive)
+Use the interactive release helper to cut a release end-to-end (branch → validate → bump → changelog → overwrite dist → publish):

+- Run: `npm run release:select`
+- Choose bump type (SemVer):
+  - major: breaking changes; typically aligns with Angular major updates
+  - minor: new features, backward-compatible
+  - patch: bug fixes and optimizations, no breaking changes
+- The script performs:
+  1) Creates a branch `release-v<nextVersion>`
+  2) Validates environment and runs a pre-bump build (`npm run build`)
+  3) Updates version in root and library package.json to `<nextVersion>`
+  4) Generates/updates CHANGELOG.md using Conventional Commits
+  5) Overwrites `dist/puzzle/package.json` version and copies `CHANGELOG.md` into `dist/puzzle`
+  6) Commits changes and pushes the release branch
+  7) Publishes the package from `dist/puzzle` to npm

+Flags:
+- `--type <major|minor|patch>` non-interactive
+- `--yes` skip confirmation
+- `--dry-run` show actions without changing anything